EditB/100-days-of-code/r1-log.md

 ### R1D9
 - Finished lesson 9, started at lesson 10, but got stock on how to call listener several times.
 How to check when to close connection...

+### R1D10
+- It's late and I'm tired but still finished lesson 10 and 11.